boussou/dirsync/readme.txt

 		1 name - Directory not present int the destination
 		2 name - File with different size
 		4 name - File not equal.
+		5 name - File not present in the source
+	If this option it is used with -l in the log will be registred the word ERROR the file and the description.

 	This option work better with -v 0

 	Added option -D format (in strftime format) to change the date format